WAM2layers/WAM2layers/docs/develop.md

 # later commits can be pushed directly
 git push
 ```

+To help you make clean commits, we have configured this repository with pre-commit.
+This is completely optional, but we recommend you to give it a try.
+You can run pre-commit once by typing `pre-commit run` before committing some changes.
+If you like this, and you want to do it automatically with each commit, you can type `pre-commit install`.

 Frequently committing and pushing your code helps to keep a clear project
 history and can save you from losing work.
 Also, others will be able to see what